blalor/ktm-can/README.md

 Module source is in [`src/ktm_can/decoder.py`](src/ktm_can/decoder.py).
 Tests are in the `tests` directory, and are intended to document raw message structure being parsed by the library and validated against known-good values.
 The tests should give you a good idea of the data that's available, and the source contains comments with additional details, such as message frequency, assumptions about valid data, etc.

 Utility scripts are included in the `scripts` directory; I use these while working with live data and captured logs, mainly to verify functionality and to identify data that corresponds with actions (like turning a wheel or pressing a button).
-They're rough because I mainly use them as live debugging aids, tweaking the source to filter out messages I'm not interested in, reduce noise, etc.
+They're rough because I mainly use them as live debugging aids, tweaking the source to filter out messages I'm not interested in, reduce noise, etc.  Several of them depend on [python-can](https://python-can.readthedocs.io/en/master/) for reading live data.

 ## message id overview